matn7/CS-Notes/src/main/java/design_patterns/BEHAVIORAL-DESIGN-PATTERN.md

 Thread thread = new Thread(runnable);
 thread.start();
 ```

 - Examples of command pattern
     - Undo
     - Logging
         - need command object to know how to write themselves out to a file, an object that know how to do this is said to be serializable

-- What is a basic idea of command Pattern?
+### What is a basic idea of command Pattern?

 - Execution of an action is separated from action itself
-    - A class with a single method is esentially an action
+- A class with a single method is essentially an action
 - The command pattern is a construct from functional programming adopted into oo programming

-- What does the command pattern has to do with multithreading?
+### What does the command pattern has to do with multithreading?

-The code to be executed on differnet thread is encapsulated in a command object
+- The code to be executed on different thread is encapsulated in a command object

-- What does the Command Pattern have to do with Lambda functions?
+### What does the Command Pattern have to do with Lambda functions?

-    - Lambda functions provide a syntactically light way to create command objects inrecent version of Java
+- Lambda functions provide a syntactically light way to create command objects in recent version of Java
 - By Lambda functions are functions without names that can define the command in a command object
 - Command objects separate an action from its execution, lambda functions represent the action

 ## Chain of Responsibility Pattern

-Avoid coupling the sender to the receiver by allowing more than one receiving element to hadle
+- Avoid coupling the sender to the receiver by allowing more than one receiving element to handle
 the request.
 The sender interacts only with the first receiver in the queue.
 - How exceptions are thrown
 - Handling mouse clicks in UI applications.
 UI Applications are often built on the composite pattern,
 windows contain other windows.
-The nested windows pass the mause click action down from one to another
+The nested windows pass the mouse click action down from one to another
 until some windows has a handler from mouse click.

-- What is the basic idea of the Chain of Responsibility Pattern?
+### What is the basic idea of the Chain of Responsibility Pattern?

 - Some events need to be handled by one of multiple objects, and it is not known which one object
 specifically will know how to do what's needed.

 ```java
 public class Main {